carueda/tscfg/readme.md

 | `name = "int"`  | required integer | `int` / no default | `Int` / no default
 | `name = "int|3"`  | optional integer with default value `3` | `int` / `3` | `Int`/ `3`
 | `name = "int?"` | optional integer | `Integer` / `null` | `Option[Int]` / `None`

+> The type syntax is still subject to change.

 The following is a complete example exercising this mechanism.